Healthy Holiday Recipes

 2. Cut Down on Sugar: Reduce sugar in recipes or use natural sweeteners like honey or maple syrup.

-3. Increase Fiber: Incorporate whole grains and plenty of vegetables to add fiber.
+3. Increase Fiber: Incorporate whole grains and plenty of vegetables to add fibre.

 4. Control Portion Sizes: Serve reasonable portions to avoid overeating.